emanueldbarrera/java-challenge/readme.md

 - Added DTO objects for requests and responses
 - Added parameters validations
 - Added custom exceptions
-- Add pagination for GetEmployees
+- Add pagination for GetEmployees and GetDepartments
+- Used a logging library (log4j2) and improved logs

-- Included sonarqube for code analysis
+- Included and configured sonarqube for code analysis, that helped me identify and fix issues
-- Included a code coverage plugin for reports (jacoco)
+- Included a code coverage plugin for reports (jacoco), that runs when doing `mvn verify`
-- Used a logging library (log4j2)

 #### What I would like to improve

-- Add Spring Security
+- Add login (i.e with Spring Security)
-- Improve javadoc and comments
-- Add integration tests
+- Improve unit test coverage, an add integration tests
-- Add e2e tests
+- Add e2e/automation tests (i.e. using Karate)
 - Add cache for the database
-- Include versioning
+- Include versioning management
 - Include support for environments
-- Salary should accept decimal

 #### My experience in Java